Back to all posts

 This is where you get to customize your session.
 Everyone experiences touch differently, so sharing your preferences is key to a great massage.
 Let your therapist know what level of pressure you enjoy—light, medium, firm, or deep.
 You can also specify which areas you’d like them to focus on, like your shoulders or feet, and just as importantly, any areas you’d prefer they avoid.
 Perhaps you love having your scalp massaged but are ticklish on your feet.
 Communicating these details ensures you feel comfortable and in control throughout your session.
 Our goal is to provide a variety of massage services that feel just right for you.

-Informed Consent and Liability
+Get Informed Consent and Clarify Policies

 Finally, this section handles the professional formalities.
 The informed consent portion confirms that you understand what a therapeutic massage involves and that you’ve provided accurate information about your health.
 It’s a statement of partnership between you and your therapist.
 The liability waiver is a standard practice in the wellness industry that protects both you and the practitioner.
 While it’s a legal document, it’s also a symbol of trust and professionalism.
 It shows that the studio operates with care and transparency, which is a core part of our philosophy at Nola Bliss.
 You can learn more about our dedicated team and our commitment to your well-being.